Frequently Asked Questions

-- Vendor prepares and submits invoice to the District Office by mail or email; and, submits the required supporting documentation as directed by the District or Branch Office.
+Vendor prepares and submits invoice to the District Office through either the VRC Portal account, district invoice email, or mail; then submits the required supporting VR services forms as directed by the District or Branch Office.

-- DOR reviews invoice to ensure accuracy and confirms that the goods and/or services were provided.
+DOR reviews invoice to ensure accuracy and confirms that the goods and/or services have been provided.
 Upon approval, DOR requests the State Controller’s Office (SCO) to issue payment.

-- SCO audits the invoice, and if approved issues a check to the Vendor’s remit to address listed on the invoice.
+SCO audits the invoice and, if approved, issues a check to the Vendor’s remittance address listed on the invoice.

 DOR audits each invoice for the following:

 The invoice includes all items required for processing the invoice through State Controller’s Office (SCO).

 The goods and services were actually provided to the consumer.

 The good and/or service provided and amount invoiced is consistent with the DOR authorization.

 All required service reports and/or other required documents were submitted.

 If acceptable, the invoice is forwarded on to Central Office Accounting and SCO for approval and payment.